All investor lists > Seed

 Kleiner Perkins is a top seed investor for its history of backing disruptive technologies at the seed stage and helping them scale to market dominance.

-• Focus Areas: Tech, SaaS, Healthcare, and Clean Tech.
+• Focus Areas: Tech, SaaS, Healthcare, Clean Tech

 7. Andreessen Horowitz (a16z)

-Andreessen Horowitz invests in a wide range of sectors, from consumer tech to blockchain, and they are known for their strong network and resources at the seed stage.
+Andreessen Horowitz invests in a wide range of sectors, from consumer tech to blockchain, and they are known for their strong network and resources with seed stage companies.

-• Focus Areas: SaaS, AI, Tech, and Blockchain.
+• Focus Areas: SaaS, AI, Tech, Blockchain, Consumer

-How can I effectively pitch to seed investors without significant revenue?
+How can I raise seed money without significant revenue?

 Investors understand that many seed-ready startups aren’t generating substantial revenue yet.
 To demonstrate tangible progress and clear value, focus on